 But, what if your credit score is less than perfect?
 There’s a solution to that too.
 One of our favorite online lenders – SoFi – recently announced that they are no longer using FICO scores in their loan qualification process!
 Instead, they look at your employment history, payment history, and your income to expense ratio to make a decision on your loan application.
 I’ve never liked credit scores, and I think SoFi’s new system seems like a much better way to determine creditworthiness.

 Additionally, SoFi has great personal loan rates!
-They have 3 to 7-year loans available with fixed rates ranging from 6.790% to 15.490%* APR when you choose the “AutoPay” option.
-Variable rates start at 6.540% to 14.600%* APR with “Autopay.”
-You can borrow anywhere from $5,000 to $100,000, so you should be able to find a size to fit your needs.
+They have 2 to 7-year loans available with fixed rates starting at 5.99% APR* when you choose the “AutoPay” option.
+You can borrow anywhere from $5,000 to $100,000 (minimum $10,000 for California residents), so you should be able to find a size to fit your needs.
 SoFi Personal Loans also come with “Employment Protection” and no origination fees or prepayment penalties.

 To see if SoFi Personal Loans are right for you, you can apply through our affiliate link by clicking here.